 - Department of Environmental Protection

 - Environmental Control Board

-The firm’s administrative lawyers on Long Island and in Albany similarly practice before a wide array of agencies, boards and commissions that affect virtually every aspect of the lives of New Yorkers and the operation of their businesses.
+The firm’s administrative lawyers in Albany similarly practice before a wide array of agencies, boards and commissions that affect virtually every aspect of the lives of New Yorkers and the operation of their businesses.